Where No Vultures Fly: Reception

 The film was selected for the 1951 Royal Command Performance, over other contenders such as A Place in the Sun and Outcast of the Islands, becoming the last one during the reign of George VI.

+Critical response

+Variety praised the photography but felt the film had been given "false value by the Command selection".

+According to Filmink "this played more to his strengths" than Watt's previous movie Eureka Stockade with "location filming, based on a true story, simple concept."

 Box office

 It was the second most popular film at the British box office in 1952.
 It also made $800,000 in the US, which was considered strong at the time for a British film.
 It made Anthony Steel a star of British cinema.

 In 1957, the film and its sequel were listed among the seventeen most popular films the Rank organisation ever released in the US.